Text & images © The Flying Banana.

 • Earl's full-width 10-row oil cooler, mate she just squeezes in there.
 Oil cooler page here

 • Front brake master cylinder is Kawasaki GPz; beats the standard master cylinder with its stone-age brake light switch.
-Also braided lines at the front.
-It all adds up to brakes with bite
+Also 'Hel' braided brake lines front and rear.
+It all adds up to brakes with bite (err, relatively speaking... we are talking about ye olde single-pot calipers here)

 • Paintwork is Ducati yellow, courtesy of the previous owner